-- 28 Regional directors are responsible to the Director for fire management programs - 29 and activities within their region.
-The regional director will meet the required - 30 elements outlined in the Management Performance Requirements for Fire - 31 Operations and ensure training is completed to support delegations to line - 32 managers and principal actings.
-The regional director ensures that refuge - 33 managers/project leaders, and/or field supervisors are qualified to approve - 34 prescribed fire plans. - 35 For FWS-declared wildfire reviews, regardless of level, a draft copy of the final - 36 report will be submitted to the agency's National Fuels Management Specialist - 37 within 45 days of the fire being declared out, prior to signatures.
-After which, - 38 the National Fuels Management Specialist will work with appropriate regional - 39 staff to finalize the report for signature.
-Once finalized, signatures must include, - 40 at a minimum: 1) preparer(s), 2) the zone fire management officer (reviewed
+- 28 The regional director is responsible to the director for fire management - 29 programs and activities within their region.
+The regional director will meet the - 30 required elements outlined in the Management Performance Requirements for - 31 Fire Operations and ensure training is completed to support delegations to line - 32 managers and principal actings.
+The regional director ensures that refuge - 33 managers/project leaders, and or field supervisors are qualified to approve - 34 prescribed fire plans. - 35 For USFWS declared wildfire reviews, regardless of level; a draft copy of the - 36 final report will be submitted to the agency's national fuels management - 37 specialist within 45 days of the fire being declared out, prior to signatures.
+After - which, the national fuels management specialist will work with appropriate - 39 regional staff to finalize the report for signature.
+Once finalized, signatures must - include, at a minimum: 1) preparer(s), 2) the zone fire management officer

-- 1 by), and 3) appropriate level agency administrator (AADM) (approved by). - 2 Additional signatories may be added as desired. - 3 Once signatures are obtained, the National Fuels Management Specialist will - 4 submit the final report to the Wildland Fire Lessons Learned Center (LLC) after - 5 approved by the Chief, Branch of Fire Management.
+- 1 (reviewed by), and 3) appropriate level agency administrator (approved by). - 2 Additional signatories may be added as desired. - 3 Once signatures are obtained, the national fuels management specialist will - 4 submit the final report to the Wildland Fire Lessons Learned Center (LLC) after - approved by the chief, branch of fire management.
 The Branch of Fire - 6 Management will then notify regional fire management coordinators that it is - 7 available to facilitate additional learning. - 8 Regional directors will provide a written delegation of authority to the regional - 9 fire management coordinator (RFMC) to represent the region on the Geographic - 10 Multi-Agency Coordinating Group (GMAC) and perform other duties as - 11 described in this chapter under the heading "Delegation of Authority."